-The DCxx audio output is adequate for most headphones especially the higher impedance versions.
-If you are experiencing low audio try a different headset.
-Those with the highest sensitivity ratings are the best.
+The Dcxx audio output is adequate for most headphones, especially the higher impedance types.
+If you are experiencing low audio, try a different headset.
+Those with the highest sensitivity ratings are best.
 If you still find the volume too low, you can add a simple audio amplifier.
-Several circuits and kits using the popular LM386 ICs can be found on the internet.

-A mini audio amp, 2cm x 2cm x 10mm, assembled and tested with 2.5 inch attached leads is available from W5USJ.
-This amp can be attached in place of R6, 10 Ohms, or in series with the headphone jack using suitable connectors.
-For more details, visit: http://www.w5usj.com/miniaudioamp.html, email w5usj@grparci.net.
+Circuits and kits using the popular LM386 can be found on the internet.
+A mini audio amp, 2 cm x 2 cm x 10 mm, assembled and tested with 2.5" attached leads is available from W5USJ.
+This amp can be attached in place of R5, or in series with the headphone jack, using suitable connectors.
+For more details, visit http://w5usj.com/miniaudioamp.html Or email w5usj@qrparci.net